gigascience/gigadb-website/docs/sop/RESTORE_DATABASE_BACKUP.md

 dump files without compromising connectivity of the database with the web application.

-## Using the AWS RDS dashboard to restore an automated backup on a new RDS instance
+## Using the AWS RDS dashboard to restore an automated backup onto a new RDS instance

 ### Prerequisites